ahung/chat-server/README.md

   * Shows current room you're in and your username
   * Usernames in front of messages
   * Notifications of users joining and leaving
+  * Rooms are closed and removed from the active room list once there are no users in it
   * Prevent sending the message if text is blank or just whitespace
   * Prevent user from using commands if a username hasn't been chosen yet